architolk/ldt-client/README.md

     - a parameter `upper` is used for the property higher in the tree
     - a parameter `lower` is used for the property lower in the tree (one of these should be present)
     - a parameter `class` can be used to filter the objects in the list
+    - a parameter `uri` can be used for the top element of the tree.
+If no uri is given, all elements without a parent are shown in te tree.
+- createDiagram(DOMElement,query,parameter)
+  - DOMElement: the canvas to draw the diagram on.
+The canvas will be the full width and height of the parent DOM element.
+  - query: CONSTRUCT query to create the diagram elements.
+Diagram elements will be placed in the middle of the canvas.
+    - By default any subject or object is displayed as an ellipse (using the localname as label) and any predicate as a link
+    - A predicate `urn:dia:classname` can be used to display a class rectangle with the corresponding name
+    - A predicate `urn:dia:attribute` can be used to display an attribute in a class rectangle
+    - A predicate `urn:dia:relname` can be used to display a link with the corresponding name
+    - A predicate `urn:dia:source` can be used to set the source of the link
+    - A predicate `urn:dia:target` can be used to set the target of the link
+  - parameters: JSON object containing parameters, for example `{graph:'urn:foo'}`